eleme/Mess/README.md

 }
 ```

-As a result, the butterknife's proguard configuration will be ignored.
+As a result, the Butter Knife's proguard configuration will be ignored.
 And those activities, views, fragments will be obfuscated by Mess.

 That's all, just simple as that

 ## Note
-As almost every Android project uses [Butterknife](https://jakewharton.github.io/butterknife/) for view injection.
-And Butterknife has its own proguard rules which keeps every class using Butterknife.
+As almost every Android project uses [Butter Knife](https://jakewharton.github.io/butterknife/) for view injection.
+And Butter Knife has its own proguard rules which keeps every class using Butter Knife.
 As as result, almost every android activity, fragment, custom view would be kept.
 And out Mess plugin is useless.

-But good news is that we studied Butterknife source code and figured it out.
+But good news is that we studied Butter Knife source code and figured it out.
 And the solution is also a gradle plugin [ButterMess](https://github.com/peacepassion/ButterMess) which has been a submodule of this project.

 ## feel free to use, welcome issue and comment